arthur-vilela/PP2-emotion-match/README.md

 - Add variations of images depending of user cultural background.
     - Since different cultures have different physical reactions and expression to different emotions, one interesting features to be implemented in the future could be a variation in images or emotions depending on the user's origin.

-- Add a counter to the game to increase the tension involved and make the game more involving.

 ## Usability